nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `del -i 1 Senior Frontend Software Engineer`

+### Delete positions : `del -p`

+Deletes an existing position in HireLah.

+Format: `del -p ROLE`
+* Existing position with the specified name is deleted.
+* The position name has to match with the position that is to be deleted.
+* Position name provided is case-insensitive.

+Examples:
+* `del -p Senior Frontend Software Engineer`

 ## List
 General command to list different data type in HireLah.